-This summer, while researching for a paper on the Canadian law of causation in the age of torts committed in cyberspace, I re-read the Science Manual for Canadian Judges (Manual).
+While researching for my chapter in the 2017 Annual Review Civil Litigation on the Canadian law of causation in the age of torts committed in cyberspace, I re-read the Science Manual for Canadian Judges (Manual).
 A 2013 project of the Canadian National Judicial Institute, the Manual was intended to fill a much-needed lacuna in our legal system.
 Most lawyers are awful scientists.
 So the publication received little fanfare and I don’t know many who have read it.

 Judges are appointed from a pool of senior lawyers.
 It stands to reason that most judges possess a poor grasp of scientific principles.
 The demographic fact that the last time most judges were in a high school physics or chemistry classroom would have been about the time of the Apollo moon landing, and you can imagine why there is reason to be worried.
 So far, there appear to be only two Canadian decisions that even made glancing reference to the Manual (R. v.
 Maple Lodge Farms, at para.
 42 and R. v.
 McLaughlin at para.
 87).
 This fact, of course, does not bode well.